ory/fosite/README.md

   This is what a token can look like:
   `/tgBeUhWlAT8tM8Bhmnx+Amf8rOYOUhrDi3pGzmjP7c=.BiV/Yhma+5moTP46anxMT6cWW8gz5R5vpC9RbpwSDdM=`
 * **Enforging scopes:** By default, you always need to include the `fosite` scope or fosite will not execute the request properly.
-Obviously, you can change the scope to `basic` or `core` but be aware that you *must use scopes* if you use OAuth2.
+Obviously, you can change the scope to `basic` or `core` but be aware that you should use scopes if you use OAuth2.

 It is strongly encouraged to use the handlers shipped with Fosite as the follow specs.